jeanqasaur/jeeves/README.md

     $ pip install django==1.6.5 django-jinja==1.0.2 django-timelog==0.4

+For logging in our cms demo, we use the following version of Django timelog:

+    $ pip install django==1.10 django-jinja==2.3.1 django-timelog==0.4

 #### Other
 We also use the [Z3 SMT Solver](http://z3.codeplex.com/releases) for helping resolve label values.
 Installing the Z3 binaries for your platform *should* install the Python Z3 package.
 You can test that it works by opening a Python interpreter: